 Vancouver ranks in the bottom half of the League in goals against but yielded two goals or fewer in 10 of the final 20 games of the season.
 Alexander Edler and Christopher Tanev have been a formidable top pairing, and Dan Hamhuis with Yannick Webber and Luca Sbisa with Kevin Bieksa round out the top six.

-The Canucks were decimated on defense earlier in the season, with Edler, Tanev, Hamhuis and Bieksa among those missing time.
-That gave Weber the chance to play more, and he has been a surprise on offense and defense.
+The Canucks were decimated on defence earlier in the season, with Edler, Tanev, Hamhuis and Bieksa among those missing time.
+That gave Weber the chance to play more, and he has been a surprise on offence and defence.
 The Canucks used callups Ryan Stanton, Adam Clendening, Frank Corrado and Alex Biega, who provided the Canucks what was needed.

 Led much of the way by Giordano, others have been forced to step into his role after the Calgary captain had his season ended in late February.

 Alternate captains Kris Russell and Dennis Wideman played an integral role, absorbing top-pairing minutes over the final two months.
 Each has done an admiral job and established career highs in points.
 Russell's 283 shot blocks are an NHL record a single season, eclipsing Anton Volchenkov's 273 in 2006-07.

 Giordano's injury called for an increased role from Deryk Engelland, signed to a three-year contract as an unrestricted free agent in July.
 He's been matched with TJ Brodie, who has switched from his regular spot on the right side of Giordano to Engelland's left to accommodate his new partner.
 Brodie also established a new high in points.

 Calgary's third pairing has remained consistent, for the most part, since Giordano went down.